mikedzikowski/FalconSensorAzurePolicy/README.md

 > [!NOTE]
-> Please use PowerShell 5.1 for the next step 2.**Using PowerShell 5.1**, author the DSC coniguration.
+> Please use PowerShell 5.1 for the next step

+2.**Using PowerShell 5.1**, author the DSC coniguration.
 Reference - [Author a configuration](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/how-to-create-package#author-a-configuration)

+When running the steps below you will be prompted for your CustomerId (FalconClientId) and your CustomerAuthentication (FalconClientSecret).

 ```powershell
 . .\FalconSensorDeployPolicy.ps1